XAMLMarkupExtensions/WPFLocalizeExtension/docs/Localize.md

 >You have selected 10 car(s).

-TWe have introduces a StringFormatConverter see [ValueConverters](ValueConverters.md) with automatic using of [smartFormat](https://github.com/axuno/SmartFormat) if this is available.
+We have introduced a StringFormatConverter see [ValueConverters](ValueConverters.md) with automatic using of [smartFormat](https://github.com/axuno/SmartFormat) if this is available.
 A detailed explanation how to use can be found [here](GapText.md).